Cognigy/Documentation/docs/en/docs/webchat/migration.md

 # Migration From v2 to v3

+The page includes a comparative table outlining the key changes between chat versions to assist you in making migration decisions.
+Additionally, there is a step-by-step guide for moving to the new version.
+When making your decision, keep in mind that Webchat v3 is in the preview stage, which may affect its stability and feature completeness compared to stable versions.

 ## Feature Comparison

 In the table, learn about the key differences between Webchat version 2 and version 3.